melodyloveless/creativeCoding_fall2026/week2/index.md

   - Share your weekly reflection via Brightspace.

 Before the beginning of next class...
-- Review notes as needed.
+- Review notes/materials as needed.
 - And complete:
   - [Process Drawing](assignment.html)
   - Your response to our weekly readings.
 Submit your work and see additional instructions/tips on Brightspace.